omarXzain/programming-installation-guide/Computer Setup Guide/part2.md

 test -d /home/linuxbrew/.linuxbrew && eval $(/home/linuxbrew/.linuxbrew/bin/brew shellenv)
 ```
 ### it's just for testing the homebrew ( you should not see any result )

 <hr>

-## Now you you will run this command to check the homebrew enviroment if it's ready to use or not.
+## Now you will run this command to check the homebrew enviroment if it's ready to use or not.

 ```
 brew doctor
 ```

-- you should see a result telling you:
+- you should see a result like this:
 `Your system is ready to brew`
 - then you can continue to the next step